CanKolho/pesutupa-demo/README.md

 ## Usage
 - Navigate to the URL in a web browser: [pesutupa.demo](https://pesutupa-demo.onrender.com)
-- Register or log in.
+- Register or log in with test credentials:
+    - Email: test@gmail.com
+    - Password: 1234567890
 - Use the calendar interface to view available slots and make reservations.

 © 2024 Can Kolho